3 Weeks Route through Yucatán for Backpackers // Mexico

 As we wanted to start our trip relaxed, we decided to stay the first 4 nights of your trip at the island Holbox.
 We really loved this place, as the beach is just beautiful and it’s the perfect place to calm down and relax.
 The island is not a secret anymore, so the little center of the island is a bit touristic, but it’s not annoyingly crowded.

 Things to do: Island Tour, Bioluminescence Tour, Explore the Island with a bike or Golf cart, if you get there in the right season: whale shark tour, nesting of turtles, see flamingos.
 How to get there: Bus from Cancún to Chiquila: 2,5 hours, 266 Mnx (12€) & Speed Boat: 30 mins, 150 Mxn (7€).
 The Bus leaves two times a day, so I recommend to reserve your ticket a day in advance and pick it up 2 hours before the bus leaves.
 The boats between Chiquila and Holbox leave every 30 minutes.
 Where to stay: Airbnb Casa Victor: the cheapest double rooms we could find, directly on the beach, very nice and relaxed.
-Detailed Blog: Holbox (coming soon)
+Detailed Blog: Complete Guide to Isla Holbox

 Valladolid is a small city with pastel-colored colonial buildings and is home to 50.000 people.
 I really enjoyed the relaxed vibe of this city and there are very nice and cheap restaurants.